isabella232/cf-networking-notes/packet-travel.md

 ## Packet capture from all devices for a request across hosts

+The example below shows a packet captured with tcpdump as it travels from a container on one host to a container on another host, along with steps for how to try this yourself.

+You can also check out [this video recording](https://drive.google.com/file/d/0B7QsTXCd12uWMTZsWkQ4T3Z0SmM/view?usp=sharing) demonstrating the same.

 Create policy to allow connections on port 7777

 ```